Here at The Draw Shop, we’ve always said that going viral is overrated.

 Here’s an idea: you don’t want to make a video go viral so everyone with a pulse watches it.

-Sure, you’ll get a lot of eyeballs on your content and your brand – but chances are, 99,999% of them won’t belong to your ideal customers.
+Sure, you’ll get a lot of eyeballs on your content and increase your brand awareness – but chances are, 99,999% of them won’t belong to your ideal customers.
 And your effort will generate very few sales, if at all.

 You don’t need that kind of virality!
 It’s counter-productive to what you really want – get as many paying customers as you can while investing the minimum amount of effort possible!